 Ready to write?

-- Send a message to linda [at] aswesawit [dot] com with the subject line “I want to share my travel experience on AWSI.”
+- Send a message on our Contact Us page with the subject line “I want to share my travel experience on AWSI.”

-- Tell us where you’ve been and what you’d like to write about, or share a few possible ideas.
-(We’ll be happy to help you narrow down your topic, but please be more specific than just saying that you want to write a travel article, okay?)
+- Tell us where you’ve been and what you’d like to write about, including a few of your possible ideas.

 - Tell us how many photos you plan to include and who gets the credit for taking them.

-- Include a link to your blog and to anything you might have written previously.
+- Include links to your blog and to anything you might have written previously.
 Go ahead, brag away!